Belan-Mihail/cooking-blog/README.md

 - The main section of the page is notification of sending a message and buttons to return to the main page and to write a new message

+## SignUp Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page displays a form with various fields for registrate on the site.

+## LogIn Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page displays a form with various fields for log in on the site.

+## LogOut Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page is notification of leaving the site and buttons for confirmation and cancellation

 ### Wireframes